flatironinstitute/sciware/00_Founding/Slides.md

-# Format and Topic Options
-We've put together two google docs with some options.
+# Formats & Topics
 - Format
-  - Lecture, Live Demos, Guided Activities
+  - e.g., Lecture, Live Demos, Guided Activities
-  - Schedule meeting to meeting or ~6 months in advance
+  - Schedule meeting to meeting or ~6 months in advance?
 - Topics
-  - Version control, testing, tool selection
+  - e.g., Version control, testing, tool selection

+# Format & Topics
-# Discuss Format and Topic Options in Small Teams
+Discuss in small teams
 - at least one scribe
 - one reporter
 - DISCUSS what formats you think would work best